Wuxhu11/LittleTiger/_projects/1_project.md

 <a id="part1"></a>

-A series of our work initiated and advanced the research of federated learning when competition exists among clients.
+A series of our works initiated and advanced research of federated learning when competition exists between clients.